fishgretel/iterm_control/README.md

 But [the code](https://github.com/gnachman/iTerm2/blob/master/sources/iTermAdvancedSettingsModel.m) reads:

 > Disable potentially insecure escape sequences
+>
-> RemoteHost, StealFocus, CurrentDir, SetProfile, CopyToClipboard, EndCopy, File, SetBackgroundImageFile
+> `RemoteHost, StealFocus, CurrentDir, SetProfile, CopyToClipboard, EndCopy, File, SetBackgroundImageFile`

-While the supplied functions for `SetProfile` and `StealFocus` work if the related setting (*Advanced: Disable potentially insecure escape sequences*) is not enabled it is recommended to leave these **cosmetical** set of **dangerous** features of.
+While the supplied functions for `SetProfile` and `StealFocus` work

+* if the related setting ('_Advanced: Disable potentially insecure escape sequences_') is not enabled

+it is recommended to leave these **cosmetical** set of **dangerous** features off.
 Therefore, they are commented out.

 > What is dangerous?
+>
-There might be bugs lurking in the *iTerm2* codebase - this is why the actual authors allow to keep it disabled.
+> There might be bugs lurking in the *iTerm2* codebase - this is why the actual authors allow to keep it disabled.

 ## Install